Radiology and Imaging

 Bone density testing is available in Barron, Wisconsin.
 A bone density test determines if you have osteoporosis, which is a disease that causes bones to become more fragile and more likely to break.

-When you have a bone density test in Barron, X-rays are used to measure how many grams of calcium and other bone minerals are packed into a segment of bone.
-The bones that are most commonly tested are located in the spine, hip and forearm.
+When you have a bone density test, X-rays measure how many grams of calcium and other bone minerals are packed into a segment of bone.
+The bones most commonly tested are in the spine, hip and forearm.

 During your exam, you will lie on a padded platform while a mechanical arm passes over your body.
 The amount of radiation you're exposed to is low — much less than the amount emitted during a chest X-ray.
-The test usually takes about 10 minutes to complete.
+The test may take up to 30 minutes to complete.

 A radiologist will analyze the images from your scan and report the findings to your primary care provider.